Running ASPEN¶

 aspen -m=dryrun -w=<path_to_output_folder>

-If the dry run output is satisfactory, proceed to run the pipeline:
+If the dry run output is satisfactory, proceed to execute the pipeline:

 aspen -m=run -w=<path_to_output_folder>